Trusted WordPress tutorials, when you need them most.

 Add and manage translators in WordPress

-Instead of editing posts, these translators will be able to add translations directly in WordPress.
+Instead of editing posts, these translators can add translations directly in WordPress.

 Adding Translations for Categories and Tags

-WPML allows you to easily translate categories and tags, or any other custom taxonomies that you may be using.
+If you want to translate categories and tags or any other custom taxonomies that you may be using, WPML got you covered.

-For example: in this screenshot we selected categories, and it displayed all categories from our demo site.
+For example, here, we selected categories from the dropdown menu.
+Then, WPML displayed all categories from our demo site:

 Taxonomy translation

-Click on the + add button next to the taxonomy term to add the translation.
+Simply click on the ‘+’ add button next to the taxonomy term to add the translation.

 Translating Navigation Menus

 WordPress comes with a robust navigation menu system.
-WPML allows you to translate it just like you would translate posts or taxonomies.
+The good news is that WPML allows you to translate it just like you would translate posts or taxonomies.

-Visit Appearance » Menus page on your site.
-If you have more than one menus, then select the menu you want to translate.
+Let’s visit Appearance » Menus from your WordPress dashboard.
+If you have more than one menu, then select the one you want to translate.

 Translate navigation menus